 License, Collaboration and Other Revenue.
-License, collaboration and other revenue was \$25.6 million for the three months ended September 30, 2020 compared to \$62.0 million for the three months ended September 30, 2019.
-We recognized \$23.9 million in collaboration revenue for the three months ended September 30, 2020 from our cost sharing arrangement under the Otsuka collaboration agreement for the United States, or the Otsuka U.S. Agreement, and the Otsuka collaboration agreement for certain territories outside the United States, or the Otsuka International Agreement, and recognition of royalty revenue under our collaboration agreement with MTPC, or the MTPC Agreement.
-We recognized \$59.9 million in collaboration revenue for the three months ended September 30, 2019 from our cost sharing arrangement under the Otsuka U.S. Agreement and the Otsuka International Agreement.
-The decrease in revenue between the two periods was attributable to a decrease of \$36.4 million of revenue recognized under both the Otsuka U.S. Agreement and Otsuka International Agreement, offset by \$0.4 million of royalty revenue recognized under the MTPC Agreement.
-We expect our Otsuka collaboration revenue to decrease in the near term because our INNO2VATE and PRO2TECT studies have read out, and we are currently engaged in close-out activities with respect to these studies.
+License, collaboration and other revenue was \$21.9 million for the three months ended March 31, 2021 compared to \$59.3 million for the three months ended March 31, 2020.
+We recognized \$20.7 million in collaboration revenue for the three months ended March 31, 2021 from our cost sharing arrangement under the Otsuka collaboration agreement for the United States, or the Otsuka U.S. Agreement, and the Otsuka collaboration agreement with MTPC, or the MTPC Agreement.
+We recognized \$57.9 million in collaboration revenue for the three months ended March 31, 2020 from our cost sharing arrangement under the Otsuka U.S. Agreement and the Otsuka International Agreement.
+The \$37.2 million decline in collaboration revenue was driven by lower payments recognized under both the Otsuka U.S. Agreement and Otsuka International Agreement as we completed our global Phase 3 clinical development program for vadadustat in 2020 and are currently engaged in close-out activities with respect to the program.
+We expect our Otsuka collaboration revenue to continue to decrease in the near term for that reason.

 Cost of Goods Sold - Product.
-Cost of goods sold of \$24.2 million for the three months ended September 30, 2020 primarily consists of costs associated with the manufacturing of Auryxia, \$8.4 million in non-cash charges related to the fair-value inventory step-up from the application of purchase accounting, and \$8.5 million primarily related to the write-down of inventory associated with specific lots of Auryxia because it was determined that these lots were not manufactured in conformance with the FDA's GMP guidance relating to validation.
-This write-down was largely related to a previously disclosed manufacturing quality issue related to Auryxia.
-These charges were partially offset by a \$0.7 million non-cash gain related to a reduction to the liability for excess purchase commitments.
+Cost of goods sold of \$25.6 million for the three months ended March 31, 2021 consisted of costs associated with the manufacturing of Auryxia, \$21.6 million in non-cash charges related to the fair-value inventory step-up from the application of purchase accounting, and \$5.1 million related to inventory reserves associated with a previously disclosed manufacturing quality issue related to Auryxia, partially offset by an \$8.9 million non-cash gain related to a reduction to the liability for excess purchase commitments primarily as a result of modifications to certain of our supply agreements.

-Cost of goods sold of \$29.2 million for the three months ended September 30, 2019 consisted primarily of costs associated with the manufacturing of Auryxia and \$18.0 million in non-cash charges related to the fair-value inventory step-up from the application of purchase accounting.
+Cost of goods sold of \$18.6 million for the three months ended March 31, 2020 consisted primarily of costs associated with the manufacturing of Auryxia and \$11.2 million in non-cash charges related to the fair-value inventory step-up from the application of purchase accounting.

 Cost of Goods Sold - Amortization of Intangibles.
 Amortization of intangibles relates to the acquired developed product rights for Auryxia.
-During the three months ended September 30, 2020, this intangible asset was being amortized using a straight-line method over its estimated useful life of approximately seven years.
-Amortization of intangibles during the three months ended September 30, 2020 and 2019 was \$6.1 million and \$9.1 million, respectively.
-The combined effect of the lower carrying value of the Auryxia intangible asset following impairment in the second quarter of 2020, as further described below, and the corresponding adjustment to the estimated useful life of the developed product rights for Auryxia, results in a decrease in future amortization charges.
+During the three months ended March 31, 2021, this intangible asset was being amortized using a straight-line method over its estimated useful life of approximately six years.
+Amortization of intangibles during the three months ended March 31, 2021 and 2020 was \$9.0 million and \$9.1 million, respectively.

 Research and Development Expenses.
-Research and development expenses were \$46.9 million for the three months ended September 30, 2020, compared to \$74.5 million for the three months ended September 30, 2019, a decrease of \$27.7 million.
+Research and development expenses were \$40.6 million for the three months ended March 31, 2021, compared to \$81.2 million for the three months ended March 31, 2020, a decrease of \$40.6 million.
 The decrease was primarily due to the following: